This page may contain affiliate links. Learn More.

 Dehydrating sweet potatoes

 This post tells you everything you need to know about dehydrating sweet potatoes.
 Dehydrated sweet potatoes can be used in trail mix, as fruit leather, or rehydrated and used in soups, stews, casseroles, mashed, and so on.
 They are very versatile, so check out how to dry them for storage.
+You can also learn more about how to preserve food with dehydration here.

 Sweet potato recipes